getzola/zola/docs/content/themes/kangae/index.md

 # Notes

-I'm not really a web developer and I don't intend to be one either.
-However, I am interested in learning HTML and CSS to create lightweight textual websites.
+Although I'm not a web developer, I am interested in learning HTML and CSS to create lightweight textual websites.
 You may be interested in reading [my log about how I learned HTML and CSS][12].
 However, that page is just an unorganized dump of my thoughts and isn't a polished blog post.
 [Seirdy's blog post on creating textual websites][13] is probably a better reference.

 # TODO (maybe?)